-The Company was formed to consummate the business combination and act as a holding company of Janus Core, as such it owns no material assets and does not conduct any business operations of its own.
-As a result, the Company is largely dependent upon cash dividends and distributions and other transfers from its subsidiaries to meet obligations.
+Janus International Group, Inc. was formed to consummate the business combination and act as a holding company of the Group, as such owns no material assets and does not conduct any business operations of its own.
+As a result, Janus International Group, Inc. is largely dependent upon cash dividends and distributions and other transfers from its subsidiaries to meet obligations.
 The agreements governing the indebtedness of our subsidiaries impose restrictions on our subsidiaries' ability to pay dividends or make other distributions to us.